samuelgr/Xidi/DEVELOPERS.md

 **MapperParser** implements all string-parsing functionality for identifying XInput controller elements, identifying force feedback actuators, and constructing both of these types of objects based on strings contained within a configuration file.

-**Mouse** tracks virtual mouse state as reported by any `MouseButtonMapper` objects that may exist.
-It maintains state information for each possible mouse button and periodically submits mouse events to the system using the `SendInput` Windows API function.
+**Mouse** tracks virtual mouse state as reported by any `MouseAxisMapper` and `MouseButtonMapper` objects that may exist.
+It maintains state information for each possible mouse axis and button, periodically submitting mouse events to the system using the `SendInput` Windows API function.
+For mouse axes, this module keeps track of movement contributions from all physical sources, aggregates across them using summation, and appropriately converts from the absolute position scheme reported by game controllers to the relative motion scheme that Windows uses for mouse movement.

 **PhysicalController** manages all communication with the underlying XInput API.
 It periodically polls devices for changes to physical state and supports notifying other modules whenever a physical state change is detected.